quicwg/ops-drafts/draft-ietf-quic-applicability.md

 it addresses the implications of fallback among multiple protocols.

 Specifically, fallback to insecure protocols or to weaker versions of secure protocols needs to be avoided.
-In general, a application that implements fallback needs to consider the security consequences.
+In general, an application that implements fallback needs to consider the security consequences.
 A fallback to TCP and TLS exposes control information to modification and manipulation in the network.
 Further, downgrades to older TLS versions than 1.3, which is used